Automatic Composition and Optimization of Multicomponent Predictive Systems With an Extended Auto-WEKA: Automating MCPS composition

-The following external WEKA packages\footnote{http://weka.sourceforge.net/packageMetaData/} have been included as part of the developed extended Auto-WEKA tool to increase the number of preprocessing methods: \emph{EMImputation}, \emph{RBFNetwork}, \emph{StudentFilters}, \emph{baggedLocalOutlierFactor}, \emph{localOutlierFactor}, \emph{partialLeastSquares} and \emph{wavelet}.
-Furthermore, we have created a new filter that combines any outlier detection method and their removal in a single step.
-We have also implemented a new data sampling filter for WEKA in which instances are periodically selected given a fixed interval of time -- this is common in process industry to reduce the size of datasets.
+The following external WEKA packages\footnote{\url{http://weka.sourceforge.net/packageMetaData/}} have been included as part of the developed Auto-WEKA extensions to increase the number of preprocessing methods: \emph{EMImputation}, \emph{RBFNetwork}, \emph{StudentFilters}, \emph{baggedLocalOutlierFactor}, \emph{localOutlierFactor}, \emph{partialLeastSquares} and \emph{wavelet}.
+Furthermore, we have developed two new WEKA filters: (i) an outlier detection and removal filter in a single step; and (ii) a sampling filter in which instances are periodically selected given a fixed interval of time.
+These new filters are common operations in the preprocessing of datasets from the process industry.

+Moreover, our extension generates an MCPS in a PNML (Petri Net Markup Language) format which can be analysed using any tool supporting this standard language (e.g. WoPeD\footnote{\url{http://woped.dhbw-karlsruhe.de/woped/}}).

+Therefore, there are three main outputs once a new, extended Auto-WEKA run has finished: a) the trained MCPS ready to make predictions on unseen data; b) WEKA configuration (i.e. parametrised components); c) the Petri net in a PNML format.

-While the space restriction does not allow us to include more implementation details, all the scripts for the analysis of the extended Auto-WEKA results such as the creation of plots and tables have been also released in our repository\footnote{https://github.com/dsibournemouth/autoweka}.
+While the space restriction does not allow us to include more implementation details, the source code and all the scripts for the analysis of the extended Auto-WEKA results such as the creation of plots and tables have been released in our repository\footnote{\url{https://github.com/dsibournemouth/autoweka}}.